samuzora/samuzora.com/source/_posts/2024/grey-quals-2024.md

 function with the corresponding index.
 The main purpose is to maintain compatibility with C native functions (eg.
 `fclose` which reads the close function for the target file from the FILE struct, which can only be known at runtime).
-Since the arguments must be passed in through the stack, and can be known at compile time, wasm is smart about this and reuqires the function signature in `call_indirect`.
+Since the arguments must be passed in through the stack, and can be known at compile time, wasm is smart about this and requires the function signature in `call_indirect`.
 For example:

 ```wasm
 ...